MHuzaifaRauf/DBMS-web-project/README.md

 Welcome to the Hospital Lab Management System, a sophisticated solution for seamlessly overseeing laboratory activities within a hospital environment.
 Harness its capabilities on your local machine and immerse yourself in the realm of cutting-edge health-tech.

 ##### Home page

+This is main entry point for the application, displaying the navigation for different features available for the laboratory

 ![home](Code/images/home_page.png)

 ##### Services Section

+This section of the home page contains a list of services the patient can quickly access

 ![home](Code/images/services.png)

 ##### Customer Reviews Section

+A curated list of satisfied customers reviews

 ![home](Code/images/reviews.png)

 ##### Test Selection Page

+A list of all available tests offered by the lab

 ![home](Code/images/test_selection.png)

 ##### Test History Page

+A view into patient history with their reports

 ![home](Code/images/test_history.png)

 ##### Admin Panel

+This is where the lab attendant/admin features are available

 ![home](Code/images/admin_sidebar.png)

 ##### Admin Dashboard